-The trend towards modernisation, the surge in the number of shopping centres and concerns arising from the energy crisis of the 1970s present tremendous opportunities for the sale of energy-efficient products such as the York heat pumps and other specialised equipment.
+The trend towards modernization, the surge in the number of shopping centres and concerns arising from the energy crisis of the 1970s present tremendous opportunities for the sale of energy-efficient products such as York® heat pumps and other specialized equipment.
 To accommodate its growth, the company opens a third branch in Laval.

 Master manages to brook the recession of the early 1980s, to increase its share of the air-conditioning market to over 50%.
 With the opening of branches in Dartmouth, Nova Scotia, and Moncton, New-Brunswick, the company’s reputation extends to all of Eastern Canada.
 Operating under a new name, the Master Group, is now a major player in the field of building mechanicals.

-The year 2006 brings changes to Master’s ownership and management structure: Louis St-Laurent becomes president, Michel Ringuet, CEO and Alain Fournier, vice-president of sales.
+The year 2006 brings changes to Master’s ownership and management structure: Louis St-Laurent becomes president, Michel Ringuet, CEO and Alain Fournier, sales vice-president.
 Mindful of the challenges facing the industry, the three shareholders decide in 2008 to form a six-member management committee with the mandate to strengthen the company’s operations, increase efficiency, improve controls and enhance the support given to the various departments.

 In 2011, strong from its leading position in all of Eastern Canada, Master expands into the Greater Toronto Area with the acquisition of 3 branches.
 This breakthrough allows Master to take an important step in line with its growth plans into new regional markets and prepares the way for a national platform.
 That same year Master is named one of Canada’s 50 Best Managed Companies, a business awards program for which it has requalified every year since.